-Business schools also frequently offer merit-based scholarships and grants to some of their top applicants.
-It is always a good idea to establish contact with the financial aid offices of business schools (if available).
-These offices can be valuable resources in the hunt for sources of financing, and they may be able to tell you about some of the more obscure grant and scholarship opportunities out there.
+Business schools employ financial aid teams that can help guide you through the process.
+These offices can be valuable resources in the hunt for sources of money for an MBA, and they may be able to tell you about some of the more obscure grant and scholarship opportunities out there.
 Sometimes even a quick browse around a business school website can raise awareness about funding possibilities.

-We have provided a list of links to English-language websites that might be of use to prospective MBA students.
-Please understand that this list is for reference purposes only.
-FIND MBA does not officially endorse any these institutions or creditors, nor can we vouch for the accuracy or quality of the information and/or services they provide.
+FIND MBA has an MBA Scholarship directory, though we do not officially endorse any these institutions or creditors, nor can we vouch for the accuracy or quality of the information and/or services they provide.
 The resources below might still be of use to prospective MBA students:

 - Fulbright Commission